pdobb/object_inspector/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/34e821263d9e0c33d536/test_coverage)](https://codeclimate.com/github/pdobb/object_inspector/test_coverage)
 [![Maintainability](https://api.codeclimate.com/v1/badges/34e821263d9e0c33d536/maintainability)](https://codeclimate.com/github/pdobb/object_inspector/maintainability)

 ObjectInspector takes Object#inspect to the next level.
-Specify any combination of identification attributes, flags, info, and/or a name along with an optional self-definable scope option to represent an object in the console, in logging, etc.
+Specify any combination of identification attributes, flags, info, and/or a name along with an optional, self-definable scope option to represents objects.
+Great for the console, logging, etc.

+Because object inspection code should be easy to write and its output should be easy to read!

 ## Installation